Little Rock Provost Guard

 Pollock, William D—Private.

 Ray, J C—Private; also in Co.
-A, 13th Arkansas
+A, 13th Arkansas Militia.

 Rice, John Quincy—Third Corporal.